2.8 Raising awareness about youth volunteering opportunities

 As a specific contact point, we can mention regional Volunteer Centres, which enable young people to receive information.
 Volunteer centers are service organizations.
 The centers connect volunteers and organizations, promote volunteering, provide training, consultation, and supervision in volunteer management, network volunteer organizations, develop corporate volunteering, highlight the societal value of volunteering, build cross-sectoral partnerships between volunteer organizations, local government, and volunteering, monitor developments and trends in this area.
 Regional volunteering centres are established in each region, although their level of activity is different.
-In recent years, the MESRS made financial support available to the centers via the Programmes for Youth within a specific programme called 'SERVICES for Youth.'
-All the above-mentioned regional centers, except the one in Banská Bystrica, have linked their online databases to volunteering opportunities and volunteers.
+In recent years, the MESRS made financial support available to the centers via the Programmes for Youth within a specific programme called "SERVICES for Youth".

 The Platform of Volunteering Centres and Organisations provides information on volunteering, manages campaigns, and provides networking opportunities for various organizations.
 The government resources financially supported the Platform in the last years.